folio-org/mod-authtoken/README.md

 * `cache.permissions` - Boolean controlling the permissions cache.
 Defaults to `true`.
 * `allow.cross.tenant.requests` - Boolean to allow (in consortia setups) or deny cross tenant requests.
 Defaults to `false`.
 * `token.expiration.seconds` - Override defaults for token expiration in the form of `tenantId:<tenant id>,accessToken:<seconds>,refreshToken:<seconds>;accessToken:<seconds>,refreshToken:<seconds>`.
 To override defaults for a specific tenant provide a triplet.
 To override defaults provide a pair.
 Separate entries in the string with a `;` character.
 Neither tenant entries nor a default are required.
 If a default or a key is not provided, a default of 10 minutes is set by the module for the access token, and a default of one week is set by the module for the refresh token.
+* `enhnanced.security.tenants` - A comma separated list of tenant ids for which legacy tokens are not supported.
+*
 # Environment variables
-`TOKEN_EXPIRATION_SECONDS` - Identical to `token.expiration.seconds` as specified above.
+* `TOKEN_EXPIRATION_SECONDS` - Identical to `token.expiration.seconds` as specified above.
 Provided as a convenience.
 System property takes precedence.
+* `ENHANCED_SECURITY_TENANTS` - Identical to `enhanced.security.tenanats`.

 # Custom Headers